 Law schools require a baccalaureate degree.
 They do not require a specific undergraduate major, but do seek students who are broadly educated, particularly in reading, writing, and critical thinking.
 Admission is extremely selective based primarily upon GPA, Law School Admissions Test (LSAT) scores, a personal statement and letters of recommendation.
 Applicants should excel in oral and written communication; understand economic, political and social institutions; and have well-developed objective and critical thinking skills.

 These skills can be developed from any number of majors and minors.
 In addition, Western's General University Requirements (GUR) will aid in honing these skills.

 Because the GPA is an important admission factor, students are encouraged to pursue a major that they enjoy and believe they can excel in academically.
 If you know what type of law you would like to practice, your choice of major might provide a logical parallel such as:

 - Accounting for Tax Law

 - Environmental Studies, Geography or Natural Sciences for Environmental Law

 - Anthropology, Human Services, Natural Sciences or Sociology for Medical Law

 - Art, Music or Theatre for Entertainment Law

 - Cultural Studies, Human Services or Sociology for Human Rights Law

 Each November, Western hosts a Law School Info Fair that draws 50+ law schools to the campus.
 Students meet directly with school representatives to discuss requirements, academic preparation and application procedures.
-This event is co-sponsored by the Career Services Center and the A.S.
-Legal Information Center.
+Please click here for the Career Services Center events calendar.